You can still remember the first days your small business was in operation.

-- Pipedrive’s CRM is formatted for sales teams especially, with lots of features created to make sales easier.
+- Lots of features to make sales easier.

-- The mobile feature is especially handy, as sales deals never sleep.
+- The mobile feature is convenient for fieldwork.

 What Is It?

-The fourth CRM tool we recommend for small businesses in 2020 is Freshsales.
-In 2010, Shan Krishnasamy and Girish Mathrubootham created Freshworks, which has such products as Freshsales, Freshmarketer, and Freshchat.
+The fourth CRM tool we recommend for small businesses is Freshsales.
+In 2010, Shan Krishnasamy and Girish Mathrubootham created Freshworks, and Freshsales is a subset of the platform.

-- Mobile integration: Mobile CRM is available with Freshsales like it is with Pipedrive.
-Through Freshsales’ mobile features, you can schedule appointments, receive push notifications, check-in at meetings, and add voice notes.
+- Mobile integration: Through Freshsales’ mobile features, you can schedule appointments, receive push notifications, and add voice notes.

-- Detailed reporting: Various types of reports and data are offered by Freshsales, among them sales activity reports, revenue analytics, trendline reports, sales velocity reports, and visual sales reports.
+- Detailed reporting: You get sales activity reports, revenue analytics, trendline reports, sales velocity reports, and visual sales reports.
 These are all customizable.